bragma/winston-azure-application-insights/README.md

   $ npm install winston
   $ npm install winston-azure-application-insights
 ```

 ## Usage

+See `demo.js` for a small example.

 **Instrumentation key**

->**Note**: an instrumentation key is required before any data can be sent.
+**Note**: an instrumentation key is required before any data can be sent.
 Please see the
 "[Getting an Application Insights Instrumentation Key](https://github.com/Microsoft/AppInsights-Home/wiki#getting-an-application-insights-instrumentation-key)"
 for more information.